SteelStarling/BottomText/README.md

-# BottomText
+# bottom text
-A "Bottom" encoding tool written in Python, for easy use
+a "bottom encoding" tool written in Python, designed for easy use

+based on the bottom software foundation's [bottom spec](https://github.com/bottom-software-foundation/spec)

+made as python practice :3